buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

     codebase) will be incorporated by the new build.
 The buildsteps referencing to the codebases that have changes get information about those changes.
-    The buildstep that references to a codebase that does not have changes in the build get the information from the codebases defintion as configured in the scheduler.
+    The buildstep that references to a codebase that does not have changes in the build get the information from the codebases definition as configured in the scheduler.

 ``onlyImportant``
-    A boolean that, when ``True``, only adds important changes to the buildset as sepcified in the ``fileIsImportant`` callable.
+    A boolean that, when ``True``, only adds important changes to the buildset as specified in the ``fileIsImportant`` callable.
 This means that unimportant changes are ignored the same way a ``change_filter`` filters changes.
 This defaults to
     ``False`` and only applies when ``fileIsImportant`` is